Most Effective Products

 Is Diphacinone Safe?

-That being said, always wear the proper personal protective equipment, or PPE, when applying diphacinone bait products and keep them out of reach of any children or pets.
+That being said, always wear the proper personal protective equipment (PPE) when applying diphacinone bait products and keep them out of the reach of children or pets.
 This ingredient may still cause harm to anyone when ingested.

 What To Expect

-Once Diphacinone is ingested by the target rodent, it absorbs into the liver and interferes with the synthesis of vitamin K-dependent clotting factors.
+Once the target rodent ingests Diphacinone, it absorbs into the liver and interferes with synthesizing vitamin K-dependent clotting factors.
 Eventually, the blood is unable to clot and permeates the artery walls.
 The rodent dies of multiple causes related to blood loss, such as internal bleeding.
 You should expect Diphacinone to eliminate rodents within a matter of days after feeding.

 How to Use Eratication; A Diphacinone Rodent Bait Block